Taif: Sports

 Like most of Saudi Arabia, the most popular sport among Saudis in Ta'if is football.
-The Wej SC (Saudi Arabian Football Federation) plays at the King Fahd Sports City in North Ta'if near as-Sayl as-Saghir and is the football team representing the city.
+Wej SC (Saudi Arabian Football Federation) plays at King Fahd Sports City in North Ta'if near as-Sayl as-Saghir and is the football team representing the city.
 The expatriate minority in the city has brought several other games with them to Ta'if, including cricket, badminton and volleyball.
+Al Hawiyah Stadium is the local football pitch.